{{brizy_dc_image_alt entityId=

 Let’s unpack them.

-Nano Level: The Theme Within the Subject
+Nano Level: The Theme Within the Subject = the lesson.

 Zooming out, the nano level connects individual lessons into a theme.
 A theme helps learners see relationships between concepts, topics, or units within a subject.